• From the Simple View of Reading to an Integrated View of Foundational Skills

 • What Would Bayard Rustin Do?
 Part 1

-A new exhibition at the National Civil Rights Museum in Memphis, Tennessee, “The Life of Bayard Rustin: Speaking Truth to Power,” shines a light on Rustin’s central work in the Civil Rights Movement and his contributions to the international peace and human rights movements.
-It runs through December 31, 2025 and will form the basis of a permanent exhibition in the museum’s expansion planned for 2026.
-Part I of “What Bayard Rustin Would Do” describes the exhibition and the context to Rustin’s work up to 1965.
-Part II describes Rustin’s work and writings in the last 25 years of his life as he faced the increasing backlash to the gains of the Civil Rights Movement.
+Our guest author is Eric Chenoweth, director of the Institute for Democracy in Eastern Europe and principal author of Democracy Web, an online comparative study guide for teachers, students and civic activists.
+He worked with Bayard Rustin in various capacities in the late 1970s and 1980s.
+Eric visited the new exhibition at the National Civil Rights Museum in Memphis, Tennessee, “The Life of Bayard Rustin: Speaking Truth to Power,” which shines a light on Rustin’s central work in the Civil Rights Movement and his contributions to the international peace and human rights movements.
+It runs through February 2026, and will form the basis of a permanent exhibition in the museum’s expansion planned for 2026.
+Part 1 of “What Bayard Rustin Would Do” describes the exhibition and the context to Rustin’s work up to 1965.
+Part 2 describes Rustin’s work and writings in the last 25 years of his life as he faced the increasing backlash to the gains of the Civil Rights Movement.
 The full article is posted on the Albert Shanker Institute’s March on Washington Resources page.

 We live in a reactionary age.
 Worldwide, the advance of freedom in the previous century did not just stall.
 It went into reverse.
 What is shocking many is that this reactionary age has taken root in the modern world’s oldest, richest and most militarily powerful democracy.
 Donald Trump’s return to the presidency in January 2025 has put him in a position to assert largely unchecked power to reverse America’s progress towards a multiracial democracy.